EdwardAngert/build-back-better-breakdown/docs/title-2-committee-on-education-and-labor/title-2-subtitle-c/title-2-subtitle-c-part-4.md

 sidebar_position: 1
 ---

-PART 4--RECRUITMENT, EDUCATION AND TRAINING, RETENTION, AND CAREER
+# PART 4 - RECRUITMENT, EDUCATION AND TRAINING, RETENTION, AND CAREER
                ADVANCEMENTS FOR THE DIRECT CARE WORKFORCE

-SEC.
+## SEC.
 22301.
 DEFINITIONS.

     In this part:
             (1) Cte definitions.--The terms ``evidence-based'' and